 - Water regulates blood pressure.
 “Water plays a major role in keeping the blood flowing effectively,” Huggins says.
 “When you’re dehydrated, the plasma/blood cell ratio changes in a way that make the blood thicker and more viscous.
 This makes it tougher for blood to flow where it needs to flow, increasing the stress placed on the heart.”

 In addition, when your body’s cells don’t have enough water, the brain secretes a chemical that constricts the blood vessels, which can lead to hypertension or high blood pressure, which can increase the risk of stroke and heart disease.
 Staying hydrated keeps your blood vessels from constricting so blood can flow normally.

 How much water should you drink?

-You’ve probably heard the common “eight eight-ounce glasses per day” rule, but the reality is, the amount of water someone needs varies greatly depending on their age, gender, health, physical activity, tendency to sweat, and more.
+You’ve probably heard the common “eight eight-ounce glasses per day” rule, but the reality is, the amount of water someone needs varies greatly depending on their age, sex, health, physical activity, tendency to sweat, and more.
 The majority of healthy people “adequately meet their daily hydration needs by letting thirst be their guide,” according to the National Academy of Sciences, Engineering, and Medicine (NASEM).